 (F) Confidentiality.
 None of the matters or information discussed during the settlement conference will be communicated to the presiding judge assigned to the matter, unless all parties expressly stipulate to such communications.

-(E) Procedures of Mediation.
+(D) Procedures of Mediation.
 Once selected or appointed, the mediator will determine the place of the mediation session, the materials to be submitted in advance of the mediation or at the time of the mediation, who must attend the mediation session for the parties, and how the mediation session will be conducted.
 However, mediators will have no authority to order parties or counsel to take any action outside the mediation session, to compel parties to produce information, or, except as allowed by these rules, to rule on disputed matters.
-Mediators will be subject to sanctions, including removal from the courts’ roster of mediators, if the mediator fails to assume the responsibilities provided herein.
+Mediators will be subject to sanctions if the mediator fails to assume the responsibilities provided herein.

-(J) Compensation to Mediators.
+(I) Compensation to Mediators.
 Mediators will be compensated at their regular fees and expenses, which will be clearly set forth in the information and materials provided to the parties by the mediator.
-Unless other arrangements are made among the parties or ordered by the court, the interested parties will be responsible for a pro rata share of the mediator’s fees and expenses.
-If a mediator is not paid, the court, upon motion of the mediator, may order payment.
+Unless other arrangements are made among the parties or ordered by the Court, the interested parties will be responsible for a pro rata share of the mediator’s fees and expenses.
+If a mediator is not paid, the Court, upon motion of the mediator, may order payment.

 (A) Definition.
 Arbitration is a process whereby an impartial third party (the “arbitrator”) is hired or retained by the parties to hear and consider the evidence and testimony of the disputants and others with relevant knowledge and issues a decision on the merits of the dispute.
 The arbitrator makes an award on the issue(s) presented for decision.
 The arbitrator’s award is binding or non-binding as the parties may agree in writing.